What is Reorder Point (ROP) System? – Formula, Example, and Calculations

 You must raise the order for snack boxes when you have 18 boxes with you.

-Advantages of reorder points
+Advantages of reorder point

 Getting accuracy in finding the reorder point in inventory control has the following advantages.